nothing-impossible/Attiny13-AVR-IR-Receiver-remote-control/README.txt

 # Attiny13-AVR-IR-Receiver-remote-control

-this is Attiny13 remote control IR Receiver Code for NEC protocol use interrupting configuration to receiver remote control data it tahe (Program Memory Usage : 618 bytes (60.4 %) , Data Memory Usage : 13 bytes ( 20.3 %)) from the Attiny13
+this is Attiny13 remote control IR Receiver Code for NEC protocol use interrupting configuration to receiver remote control data it take (Program Memory Usage : 618 bytes (60.4 %) , Data Memory Usage : 13 bytes ( 20.3 %)) from the Attiny13

 using attiny13 is cheap way to have IR wireless remote control to use it in your project.